stellarshenson/jupyterlab_parquet_viewer_extension/README.md

 jupyter labextension list
 ```

-Both commands should show `jupyterlab_parquet_viewer_extension` as enabled.
+Both commands should show `jupyterlab_tabular_data_viewer_extension` as enabled.
 Reinstall if either is missing or disabled.

 ## Development Setup